JoshC94-git/Matlab-files/README.md

 # Matlab-files
-A collection of matlab scripts and function files from university.
+A selection of matlab scripts and function files from university.